Jvshen/cse15l-lab-reports/lab4.md

 ![Image](Clone1.jpg)

 ## Step 6: Run the tests, demonstrating that they fail
 For this step, first, see if you are in the forked repository that you cloned.
 Type ```ls``` into the terminal.
-If you see that your are not already in your forked repository, type ```cd lab7``` into the terminal.
-After you have gone into the forked repository you have cloned, type ```bash test.sh``` into the terminal to run the tests.
+If you see that you are not already in your forked repository, type ```cd lab7``` into the terminal.
+Now, type ```bash test.sh``` into the terminal to run the tests.
 This will show that the tests have failed meaning that there are bugs within the code you have to change.

 ![Image](Failure.jpg)